Kelly Clarkson Shows Off Hourglass Figure In Short Dress For ‘Trampoline’ Cover

 With the dress, The Voice coach wore black tights and boots, giving her legs a long and lean appearance.

 For her hair and makeup fashion, the singer-songwriter wore her long blond tresses pulled away from her face with delicate tendrils framing her cheekbones.
 She kept her makeup to a neutral palette, with a pale lip in a muted shade.
+This was a nice change and in stark contrast from the normal fiery red lip color Kelly wears on a daily basis.

 “I’m an old lady not hip with the latest hits, so I’ve never heard this before.
 A gorgeous version here by you, Kelly.
 And you look stunning,” said one fan of the talk show host.